simonvdw/owlii-realtime-test/README.md

 ---

-Gemaakt met ❤️ voor educatieve voice AI experimenten
+Made with ❤️ by Mimo